Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 But Hickey’s penchant for radicalism and encouraging the extermination of Israel shouldn’t be dismissed too quickly.

-Subtlety is not Hickey’s brand, either.
-So this reshare emblazoning the star of David on the American flag - an antisemitic motif unquestionably alleging Jewish dominance over the country - was just slightly more revealing than his previous output but still telling:
+So this reshare emblazoning the star of David on the American flag - an antisemitic motif unquestionably alleging Jewish dominance over the country - is another of those little mask-slips.

 But How Does A Cork “Comic” Become An Iranian Propagandist, Anyway?

-Daragh, an Irishman living in Tel Aviv, summed it up aptly on X:
+Daragh, an Irishman living in Tel Aviv, summed up the sheer strangeness of the phenomenon quite aptly:

 It’s hard to offer an explanation that doesn’t sound a bit like something pulled from a low budget spy movie or one of those Netflix docuseries that inexplicaby gets dragged out into four parts as you’re left wondering whether this is a really fringe case or society is just much weirder than you realised (“The Leeman And The Ayatollah” anyone?).
 But it’s also kind of strange that people in Iran are trying to exterminate us right now.

-I can recall being taken aback by the overt antisemitism in Irish online spaces discussing Israel when … laptops still came with CD trays and having broadband internet was like gaining access to another universe.
+I can recall, too, being taken aback by the overt antisemitism in Irish online spaces discussing Israel when … laptops still came with CD trays and having broadband internet was like gaining access to another universe.

 But whatever the cause, it’s a fitting explanation.